awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 1. Search for a contact block using the **Search** bar, or expand the relevant group to locate the block\.
 For descriptions of the contact blocks, see [Contact Block Definitions](contact-block-definitions.md)\.

 1. Drag and drop contract blocks onto the canvas\.
 You can add blocks in any order or sequence, as connections between elements aren't required to be strictly linear\.
+**Tip**
+You can move blocks around the canvas so the layout aligns to your preferences\.
+You can select multiple blocks at the same time and rearrange them as a group within a contact flow\.

 1. Double\-click the title of the block\.
 In the configuration pane, configure settings for that block and then choose **Save** to close the pane\.